Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 20 history

 Joey Logano at Circuit Gilles Villeneuve in 2010.

 In 2008, the No. 20 was shared by Hamlin, Kyle Busch, and Stewart for nine races before defending NASCAR Camping World East Series champion Joey Logano was named the driver of the No. 20 for the rest of the season's races except for Loudon (which Stewart won in the No. 20), Daytona (which Hamlin won in the No. 20), and Chicago (which Busch won in the No. 18).
 All four drivers of the No. 20 won races driving it in 2008.
 For 2009, 20-year-old Brad Coleman returned to JGR for a part-time schedule, sharing the ride with Logano and Hamlin.
 In 2010, Joey Logano, Denny Hamlin, and Matt DiBenedetto shared the No. 20 car, with Hamlin winning at Darlington and Logano winning at Kentucky and Kansas.
 For 2011, Logano returned to the No. 20 with sponsorships from GameStop and Sport Clips.
 Logano ran the first 10 races but picked up last-minute sponsorship from Harvest Investments to run Nashville.
 Due to a lack of sponsorship, the No. 20 was unable to run a full schedule for the owner's championship.
 In the 20, Logano grabbed his first superspeedway win at the July Daytona race with help from Kyle Busch.
 The No. 20 was also driven by Denny Hamlin at Las Vegas, Richmond, and Darlington, with Hamlin winning at Richmond.
 Drew Herring drove the No. 20 with Sport Clips at both Iowa races, where Herring won the pole for the May race, and Lucas Oil Raceway.
 Ryan Truex stepped into the No. 20 late in the season for six races, finishing second to Logano at Dover after dominating the race.

 The No. 20 team returned in 2012 to run most of the season.
-Its primary driver lineup consisted of Logano, Hamlin, Truex, and JGR development driver Darrell Wallace Jr. Michael Waltrip Racing driver Clint Bowyer also drove the No. 20 at Daytona when Hamlin was sidelined from the race by back problems.
+Its primary driver lineup consisted of Logano, Hamlin, Truex, and JGR development driver Bubba Wallace Michael Waltrip Racing driver Clint Bowyer also drove the No. 20 at Daytona when Hamlin was sidelined from the race by back problems.